whot/libevdev/README.md

-libevemu - wrapper library for evdev input devices
+libevdev - wrapper library for evdev input devices
 ==================================================

-libevdevdev is a wrapper library for evdev devices. it moves the common tasks when dealing with evdev devices into a library and provides a library interface to the callers, thus avoiding erroneous ioctls, etc.
+libevdev is a wrapper library for evdev devices. it moves the common tasks when dealing with evdev devices into a library and provides a library interface to the callers, thus avoiding erroneous ioctls, etc.